-- (a) by mutual written consent of the parties; - (b) when the dismissal of an employee is found unlawful or he is reinstated to his previous job by a ruling of the court, but he does not report to work within the stipulated term; - upon expiry of the contractual term, until the completion of some specified work or upon return of the substituted employee to work (these grounds apply to fixed-term employment contracts); - (d) when a position is listed to be occupied by a pregnant employee or an employee reassigned for rehabilitation, and a candidate entitled to that position appears; - upon the appointment of an employee who has been elected or has passed a competitive examination for the position; - (f) in the event of inability of the employee to perform the assigned job because of illness resulting in permanent disability (invalidity) or because of health contra-indications established by an expert medical commission; in such cases the employment contract will not be terminated if the employer can provide another job suited to the employee's health status and the employee agrees to perform the job; - (g) upon the death of the person with whom the employee has concluded an intuito personae employment contract; - (h) upon the death of the employee; - (i) when a position is listed to be occupied by a state employee; - (j) with the termination of the long-term mission under the Diplomatic Service Act13.
+- (a) by mutual written consent of the parties; - (b) when the dismissal of an employee is found unlawful or he is reinstated to his previous job by a ruling of the court, but he does not report to work within the stipulated term; - (c) upon expiry of the contractual term, until the completion of some specified work or upon return of the substituted employee to work (these grounds apply to fixed-term employment contracts); - (d) when a position is listed to be occupied by a pregnant employee or an employee reassigned for rehabilitation, and a candidate entitled to that position appears; - (e) upon the appointment of an employee who has been elected or has passed a competitive examination for the position; - (f) in the event of inability of the employee to perform the assigned job because of illness resulting in permanent disability (invalidity) or because of health contra-indications established by an expert medical commission; in such cases the employment contract will not be terminated if the employer can provide another job suited to the employee's health status and the employee agrees to perform the job; - (g) upon the death of the person with whom the employee has concluded an intuito personae employment contract; - (h) upon the death of the employee; - (i) when a position is listed to be occupied by a state employee; - (j) with the termination of the long-term mission under the Diplomatic Service Act10.

-11.2 Termination of the employment contract on the initiative of the employer against offering compensation to the employee the termination is provided solely on the employer.
+11.2 Termination of the employment contract on the initiative of the employer against offering compensation to the employee

+This is a form of termination of the employment relationship by mutual consent between the parties.
+However, the initiative for the termination is provided solely on the employer.
 The amount offered by the employer must not be less than four times the amount of the employee's latest monthly gross salary, unless the parties have agreed upon a larger amount.
 If the compensation has not been paid within a period of one month as of the termination of the employment contract, the grounds for such termination are considered revoked.